It4innovations/hyperqueue/docs/deployment.md

 * Start worker on all nodes of a SLURM job``

   ``$ sbatch <your-params-of-sbatch> --wrap "srun hq worker start"``

+### Worker's Time limit

+ When a worker is started in PBS or SLURM, it automatically gets the time limit from the outer system and propages it into HQ scheduler.
+If you want to set time limit for workers outside of PBS or SLURM (or you want to override the detected settings), then there is an option ``--time-limit=DURATION`` (e.g.
+ ``hq worker start --time-limit=2h``).
+If time limit is reached, the worker is terminated.

 ## List of workers